Key takeaways

 Pick these seven, surface them on one dashboard, alert on each.
 Everything else is debugging context.

 1. Authorization rate.
 Successful auths divided by attempted auths.
-Industry average is 87%; best-in-class SaaS lands 96–98%.
-Every percentage point is real revenue — a 1% lift on $10M GMV is $100K/year.
+The card-not-present industry average sits near 87%; best-in-class SaaS lands 96–98% (Gr4vy payment benchmarks, 2026).
+Every point is real revenue — a 1% lift on $10M GMV is $100K a year.

 2. Decline rate.
-Declined auths divided by attempted auths. < 3% for B2B SaaS, 10–15% for B2C consumer goods, 1–2% best-in-class.
+Declined auths over attempted auths.
+Under 3% for B2B SaaS, 10–15% for B2C consumer goods, 1–2% best-in-class.
 Segment by issuer country and card brand or the average hides the real pattern.

 4. 3DS success rate.
-Of transactions that entered 3DS challenge, how many completed.
-81% industry average, 85%+ if you tune exemption logic.
-If it drops below 75%, your 3DS flow is broken or mobile rendering is failing.
+Of transactions that entered a 3DS challenge, how many completed.
+Around 81% industry average, 85%+ if you tune exemption logic.
+Below 75% and your 3DS flow is broken or mobile rendering is failing.

 6. Auth latency (p99).
 Time from authorization request to response.
-Target < 250 ms p99; best-in-class < 150 ms. Above 500 ms users abandon carts and retry storms start on timeouts.
+Target under 250 ms p99, best-in-class under 150 ms. Above 500 ms, users abandon carts and retry storms start on timeouts.

 7. Webhook latency (p95).
 Time from gateway event emission to your handler acknowledgement.
-Target < 5 s, best-in-class < 1 s.
+Target under 5 s, best-in-class under 1 s.
 Slow webhooks mean subscriptions activate late, access is granted late, and racing writes corrupt state.

 | Metric | Green | Yellow | Red | Typical cause when red |